Chapter 1:

 Ian Maliago: "I admit Aifred, you're smarter than I thought."

-Sheilia Ciest: "I see, plus it would be a lot more boring and difficult if it was just a bunch of overbearing workers out here with you."
+Sheilia Ciest: "I see, plus it would be a lot more boring and difficult if it were just a bunch of overbearing workers out here with you."

 Dan Aifred: "Indeed, everything is better in the company of beautiful women!
 However, the only one I didn't even have to talk to the temple or my parents for approval.
 The only name I didn't have to push for is Miss Rae over here."